ILO and CSR

 Juan Somavía, Director General of the ILO, when he talked about what fair globalisation should be, declared that the decent-work concept has led to an international consensus that productive employment and decent work are key elements to achieving poverty reduction.1 In great contrast, business and governments have done everything possible to globalise the demands of institutional investors to protect their shareholder values through a variety of instruments, among them trade treaties and investment rules.
 Thus, these rules universalise access to consumer markets and labour and globalise as well the prices of goods and services.

+Nonetheless, it is impossible for these actors to grasp why it is necessary to universalise, in a universal market context, the rules of business responsibility and much less the payment of living wages, in a universal and binding context.
+Where was the international consensus that Somavia referred to left?
+Without being overly dramatic, questioning the need for a universal framework, at this stage, seems to be a blatant act of cynicism.
+It could be understood as a rhetorical question, but regarding a universal framework as an outstanding issue clearly conveys the message that its need is still in doubt, despite the enormous inequality that depicts our era, which makes this question reprehensible.
 In this way, it is of no surprise that the position of the ILO concerning the social responsibilities of business is fully in line with the corporate vision and that of governments as agents of a market-profit-over-people-and-planet-driven world.
 Thus, the ILO describes CSR as "a business-driven voluntary initiative", which refers to activities that are considered to exceed compliance with the law.
 To be sure, the ILO asserts that CSR "cannot substitute for legal regulation".
 Yet given that current international law does not address at all critical issues such as the obligation of corporations to pay living wages –as a basic element of any sustainable business– the ILO is clearly aligned with the current Darwinian paradigm where the market reigns supreme, in stark contrast with fundamental universal principles such as the Universal Declaration of Human Rights, which clearly states the need to pay wages worthy of human dignity in its Article 23.

 In essence, the ILO's position regarding CSR is completely in line with corporate interest and recommends that governments should encourage the voluntary concept of CSR.2 Congruent with this position, the need to develop a universal framework of legally-binding standards that becomes the international law governing the social and environmental responsibilities of business is not addressed whatsoever.
 No mention as well of the exploitative wages that multinationals customarily pay in the South is made in the ILO’s Tripartite Declaration or in subsequent papers, despite all the ILO's talk of the importance of its so called "Decent Work Agenda."
 Indeed, there is a complete incongruence between the mandate of the ILO "to promote opportunities for women and men to obtain decent and productive work, in conditions of freedom, equity, security and human dignity,” and its aligment with the corporate vision.3